carina-io/carina/docs/manual/pvc-bcache.md

 #### cache tiering

-When carina-node starts up, it automatically load kernel module `bcache0` using `modprobe bcache0`.
-If it's not supportted by kernel, then cache tiering will not be enabled.
+When carina-node starts up, it automatically loads kernel module `bcache` using `modprobe bcache`.
+If it's not supported by kernel, then cache tiering will not be enabled.

 Creating storageclass using `kubectl apply -f storageclass.yaml`